GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/2.6/en.md

 ### Added field `_strRegexFindMatches`

-Field `_strRegexFindMatches` has been added to the **Helper Function Collection** module.
+Field `_strRegexFindMatches` has been added to the **PHP Functions via Schema** module.
 This field executes a regular expression to extract all matches from a string.

 For instance, running this query: